Babu\v{s}ka's paradox in a nonlinear bending-folding model: Numerical experiments

 To guarantee that the sheet bends upwards we include a uniform vertical force that is zero at $t=1$, i.e.,

 We reduce the computational effort by exploiting the symmetry of the setting and only discretize the subdomain $\o' =(0,2)\times (-1/2,0)$ imposing appropriate boundary conditions along the symmetry axis $\g_\sym = [0,2] \times \{0\}$.
 We use the Young's modulus $E=10$ and a vanishing Poisson ratio which is compatible with the isometry condition.
-We consider three different treatments of the crease line and the continuity condition: \begin{itemize} \item[(S1)] The crease line is isoparametrically resolved by the numerical method and continuity is imposed along the entire crease line. \item[(S2)] The crease line is approximated by a polygonal curve $\g_\ell$ on which continuity is imposed. \item[(S3)] The crease is approximated by a polygonal curve $\g_\ell$ and continuity is imposed at the vertices of $\g_\ell$. \end{itemize} The settings are illustrated in Figure~\ref{fig:problem_geometry}.
-In view of our theoretical results we expect the formation of certain singularities at the vertices of the polygonal crease line in setting~(S2) and correct approximations in settings~(S1) and~(S3).
+We consider three different treatments of the crease line and the continuity condition: \begin{itemize} \item[(S1)] The crease line is isoparametrically resolved by the numerical method and continuity is imposed along the entire crease line. \item[(S2)] The crease line is approximated by a polygonal curve $\g_\ell$ on which continuity is imposed. \item[(S3)] The crease is approximated by a polygonal curve $\g_\ell$ and continuity is imposed at the vertices of $\g_\ell$. \end{itemize} \rx{These settings} are illustrated in Figure~\ref{fig:problem_geometry}.
+In view of our theoretical results we expect the formation of certain singularities at the vertices of the polygonal crease line in setting~(S2) and correct approximations in settings~(S1) and~(S3). \rx{These effects are confirmed by the results of simulations shown in Figure~\ref{fig:paradox_fold_exp}.
+A zoom towards the simulation results in neighborhoods of the different discrete crease lines is shown in Figure~\ref{fig:paradox_fold_exp_zoom}, which also shows the effect of the geometric refinement in case of the crease line approximation (S1).}